Kahless: Background

+Another story tells of how Kahless fought his brother, Morath, for twelve days and twelve nights after Morath had lied and brought shame to his family.
+Kahless is also said to have fought off an entire army single-handedly at Three Turn Bridge.

 Religion

 In-universe, Klingon warriors will often pray to Kahless for guidance before going into battle.
 The Blood Oath, a popular Klingon prayer, most prominently used in Star Trek: Discovery is as follows: